ronakupadhyaya/SQL/pg/README.md

 Just like with `mongoose.connect()` we need to initialize `pg.Pool` with a connection string to tell it which database to connect to.

+<details><summary>
+**Aside:** Connection pooling
+</summary><p>

+`pg.Pool` actually creates multiple connections to the database behind the scenes.
+This allows our application to handle more requests simultaneously than a single connection would allow.

+This is called connection pooling and is essential to making SQL databases scale.

+</p></details>

+### Exercise

 Edit `pool.js` and establish a connection to Postgres using the `pg` NPM package.
 You'll need to use the `pg.Pool` object.